xrpronin17/xrpl-dev-portal/content/_code-samples/airgapped-wallet/py/README.md

 This code sample consists of 2 parts:

-- `airgapped-wallet.py` - This code should be stored in a standalone airgapped machine, it consist of features to generate a wallet, store a keypair securely, sign a transaction and share the signed transaction via QR code.
+- <span class="code-snippet">airgapped-wallet.py</span> - This code should be stored in a standalone airgapped machine, it consist of features to generate a wallet, store a keypair securely, sign a transaction and share the signed transaction via QR code.
-- `relay-transaction.py` - This code could be stored in any online machine, no credentials is stored on this code other than a signed transaction which would be sent to an XRPL node for it to be validated on the ledger.
+- <span class="code-snippet">relay-transaction.py</span> - This code could be stored in any online machine, no credentials is stored on this code other than a signed transaction which would be sent to an XRPL node for it to be validated on the ledger.

-Preferably, `airgapped-wallet.py` should be on a Linux machine while `relay-transaction.py` could be on any operating system.
+Preferably, <span class="code-snippet">airgapped-wallet.py</span> should be on a Linux machine while <span class="code-snippet">relay-transaction.py</span> could be on any operating system.

 # Security Practices
 Strongly note that an airgapped system's security is not determined by its code alone but the security practices that are being followed by an operator.